This post contains affiliate links. Please see our disclosure policy.

 • Dairy-free – I haven’t tried making my pie crust with dairy-free butter, but if you have tried it that’s certainly an option for a dairy-free pie crust.

-How to Make this Pumpkin Pasty Recipe Step-by-Step:
+How to Make this Pumpkin Pasty Recipe:

 Step 1: Make the Pie Dough.
 Follow the directions in my “perfect pie crust” post for the perfect flaky crust.
 Chill it and then cut out large circles.
 Chill those in the fridge while you mix up the filling.

 Step 2: Make the Pumpkin Filling.
-Whisk together melted butter, pumpkin, sugar, maple syrup, vanilla extract, and warm pumpkin pie spice in a large bowl
+Whisk together melted butter, pumpkin, sugar, maple syrup, vanilla extract, and warm pumpkin pie spice in a large bowl.

 Two images: one of pie dough circles and one of the bowl of pumpkin filling.

 Step 3: Assemble the Pasties.
 Add 2 tablespoons pumpkin filling to each dough circle, then brush the edges with egg wash.
 Fold the dough over to form a half moon shape, and seal the edges with your fingertip.
-Crimp the edges with a fork, brush the top of the pasties with egg wash and add a sprinkle of raw or cinnamon sugar.

 Two images: one of the pumpkin filling on dough circles, and one of the assembled pasties.